 2 T. tahini paste (sesame seed butter)

-2 T. chickpea flour (or ¼ cooked chickpeas mashed up)
+2 T. chickpea flour (or ¼ c. cooked chickpeas. mashed up well)

 1 T. fresh lemon juice